spencermountain/dumpster-dip/README.md

 Given the `parse` callback, you're free to return anything you'd like.

-One of the charms of [wtf_wikipedia](https://github.com/spencermountain/wtf_wikipedia) is its plugin system, which allows users to add new features to the article parser.
+One of the charms of [wtf_wikipedia](https://github.com/spencermountain/wtf_wikipedia) is its [plugin system](https://observablehq.com/@spencermountain/wtf-wikipedia-plugins?collection=@spencermountain/wtf_wikipedia), which allows users to add any new features.

 Here we apply a [custom plugin](https://observablehq.com/@spencermountain/wtf-wikipedia-plugins) to our wtf lib, and pass it in to be available each worker: